Maximiliano Garcia

 Image: our estimates of Water Consumption at the farm level, for the Aconcagua River basin, that goes from the Andes (right) to the Pacific Ocean (left).

-"Rugged Individualism" and Moral Values (with Samuel Bazzi and Martin Fiszbein).
+- The Moral Values of "Rugged Individualism" (with Samuel Bazzi and Martin Fiszbein).
+Submitted.

 The United States is among the most individualistic societies in the world.
 However, unlike Western European individualism, which is imbued with moral universalism, America's "rugged individualism" is instead particularistic.
 We link this distinctive cultural configuration to the country's frontier history.
 The frontier favored self-reliance, but also rewarded cooperation, which could only be sustained through strong, local group identities.
 We show that counties with longer frontier history are more particularistic, displaying stronger opposition to federal taxes relative to state taxes, stronger communal values, less charitable giving to distant counties, and fewer online friendships with people in distant counties.
 At the same time, connections across counties display assortative matching on frontier history, highlighting the important role of culture in bridging disparate areas of the country.
 Overall, our results shed new light on moral values and the divergence of American and European individualism.